Some common questions and answers for services available at Starlight Ultrasound in Bury & Hale

 Whilst a full bladder is not essential, it is important for pregnant ladies to be well hydrated so 3/4 full is usually sufficient.
 This will help the sonographer obtain clearer images and help position baby.

-No preparation is necessary but if your appointment is at a time when you know baby is usually quiet or sleeping, it can help to have a sugary snack 30-60 minutes prior to your appointment.
+No preparation is necessary but if your appointment is at a time when you know baby is usually quiet or sleeping, it can help to have a sugary snack or fizzy drink 30-60 minutes prior to your appointment.

 Is ultrasound safe for my baby?